salmabouzid96/Pricing/README.md

  # Functionalities
  - Connects to "Yahoo Finance API Pricing".
  - 127.0.0.1:port/ provides you with an instrument's pricing specified through the python API (in the params of your request).
- - 127.0.0.1:port/instrument provides you with a specific instrument's prcing that is specified by the user via the terminal through 'Enter the stock symbol'.
+ - 127.0.0.1:port/instrument provides you with a specific instrument's pricing that is specified by the user via the terminal through 'Enter the stock symbol'.

  # Development environment
 * Python = 3.7